-It also creates offences, backed with the power of arrest, for any persons who do not habitually reside in the property who enter or remain in the premises.
+It also creates offences, backed with the power of arrest, for any persons who do not habitually reside in the property, who enter or remain in the premises.
 The intention is to encourage all those not properly resident to leave at this point and relief to be obtained during the notice period.
 However it allows for the tenant to stay whilst they arrange alternative accommodation.

-Some persons occupying the property may need alternative accommodation and may need to seek housing advice.
-These enquiries need to be directed to the Housing Advice Centre at Bartholomew House, Brighton and the Housing Options Duty Manager should be informed that the notice has been served and that these people will be approaching them for assistance.
+Some persons occupying the property may need alternative accommodation and may seek housing advice.
+These enquiries need to be directed to the Housing Advice Centre at Bartholomew House, Brighton

-5.4 The contents of the Notice:
+5.3 The contents of the Notice